Wiki · Individual Player · Last reviewed June 19, 2026

 OpenAI Founding

 OpenAI's December 2015 founding announcement named Brockman as CTO and described him as formerly CTO of Stripe.
-The same announcement named Ilya Sutskever as research director and listed a broader founding group that included researchers and engineers who later became important across the AI ecosystem.
+The same announcement named Ilya Sutskever as research director and listed a broader founding group of researchers and engineers who later became important across the AI ecosystem.

-In 2016, Brockman appeared before the U.S. Senate Commerce Committee as OpenAI's co-founder and CTO during a hearing on artificial intelligence.
+In 2016, Brockman appeared before a U.S. Senate Commerce subcommittee as OpenAI's co-founder and CTO during a hearing on artificial intelligence.
 That early public role placed him inside the first wave of U.S. policy attention to AI as a general-purpose technology with economic, scientific, and governance implications.

 Brockman also appears as an author on early OpenAI technical work such as OpenAI Gym, a toolkit for reinforcement learning research environments.
 His early role therefore sat at the intersection of engineering infrastructure, research support, and institutional formation.